JustinCapili/entry-level-java-challenge-solution/README.md

 and style guidelines with every build.

 To format code according to style guidelines, you can run **spotlessApply** task.

+## Solution

+Utilizing CMD with the user being defined as "webhook" and the password as "password" the following solution provides an encrypted and secure API to create/add employees, retreive employee by uuid, and recieve all employees.
 `./gradlew spotlessApply`

 The spotless plugin will also execute check-and-validation tasks as part of the gradle **build** task.